 Read more: Requesting a payment arrangement

-If you have an active payment arrangement, you can request a new one in MyTax starting 21 April.
-You can get a new arrangement with eased terms, provided that you meet the requirements.
-One of the benefits is that taxes that are included in an arrangement you are requesting are not transferred to enforcement authorities for recovery until your application has been processed.
+If you have an active payment arrangement, you can submit a new request for a payment arrangement with eased terms in MyTax up until 31 August.
+You can get a new arrangement with eased terms, provided that the conditions are met.
+One benefit is that taxes covered by a payment arrangement request that is being processed are not transferred to enforcement authorities for recovery.

 No, if a payment arrangement is made between the Tax Administration and yourself in 2021 under the easier terms, no refund that you receive will be used as a tax payment.
 Instead, your tax refund is paid to your bank account unless you owe any taxes that are outside of the eased-terms arrangement.

 In the following circumstances, we still use the money that would otherwise be refunded:

 - To cover any unpaid taxes that are outside of your payment arrangement.

 - To cover any of your unpaid taxes included in another payment arrangement that was not made in 2021 under the eased terms.